ava-labs/avalanchego/README.md

 firewood is licensed by the Ecosystem License.
 For more information, see the [LICENSE file](./LICENSE.md).

+## Roadmap
+### Green Milestone
+This milestone will focus on additional code cleanup, including supporting concurrent access to a specific revision, as well as cleaning up the basic reader and writer interfaces to have consistent read/write semantics.
+- [ ] Concurrent readers of pinned revisions while allowing additional batches to commit, to support parallel reads for the past consistent states.
+The revisions are uniquely identified by root hashes.
+- [ ] Pin a reader to a specific revision, so that future commits or other operations do not see any changes.
+- [ ] Be able to read-your-write in a batch that is not committed.
+Uncommitted changes will not be shown to any other concurrent readers.
+### Seasoned milestone
+This milestone will add support for proposals, including proposed future branches, with a cache to make committing these branches efficiently.
+- [ ] Be able to propose a batch against the existing committed revision, or propose a batch against any existing proposed revision.
+- [ ] Be able to quickly commit a batch that has been proposed.
+Note that this invalidates all other proposals that are not children of the committed proposed batch.
+### Dried milestone
+The focus of this milestone will be to support synchronization to other instances to replicate the state.
+A synchronization library should also be developed for this milestone.
+- [ ] Support replicating the full state with corresponding range proofs that verify the correctness of the data.
+- [ ] Support replicating the delta state from the last sync point with corresponding range proofs that verify the correctness of the data.
+- [ ] Enforce limits on the size of the range proof as well as keys to make synchronization easier for clients.

 ## Build
 Firewood currently is Linux-only, as it has a dependency on the asynchronous I/O provided by the Linux kernel (see `libaio`).
 Unfortunately, Docker is not